Name

 Additional Information

-Walter and his brother Edward are also commemorated on the family headstone in Langleybury (St. Paul) Churchyard.
+William and his brother Edward are also commemorated on the headstone of their parents' grave in Langleybury (St. Paul) Churchyard.
 Their inscription reads:

 EDWARD.
 WHO DIED AT BEVERLEY MILITARY HOSPITAL NOVEMBER 13 1918 INTERRED AT FLETTON